bingtimren/typescript-validation-study/README.md

 Superstruct is yet another validator defining schema with code.
 However the development experience is not as good as joi, yup and zod.
 It does not use a fluent API (method chaining) but a nested one, resulting clumsy nested parenthesis.
 Also type inferring works not well with enums.
 However the size of superstruct is very small.

+Type inference works the best among the type inference solutions.
+About enum, for type inference to work, it should be passed an array literal like this: `S.optional(S.defaulted(S.enums(["M", "F", "O"] as const), "O"))`

 ## Honorary Mention